davidgf/serverless-plugin-canary-deployments/README.md

   - `Linear10PercentEvery3Minutes`: shifts 10 percent of traffic every three minutes until all traffic is shifted.
   - `Linear10PercentEvery10Minutes`: shifts 10 percent of traffic every 10 minutes until all traffic is shifted.
   - `AllAtOnce`: shifts all the traffic to the new version, useful when you only need to execute the validation hooks.
-* `alias`: (required) name that will be used to create the Lambda function alias.
+- `alias`: (required) name that will be used to create the Lambda function alias.
-* `preTrafficHook`: (optional) validation Lambda function that runs before traffic shifting.
+- `preTrafficHook`: (optional) validation Lambda function that runs before traffic shifting.
 It must use the CodeDeploy SDK to notify about this step's success or failure (more info [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html)).
-* `postTrafficHook`: (optional) validation Lambda function that runs after traffic shifting.
+- `postTrafficHook`: (optional) validation Lambda function that runs after traffic shifting.
 It must use the CodeDeploy SDK to notify about this step's success or failure (more info [here](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html))
-* `alarms`: (optional) list of CloudWatch alarms.
+- `alarms`: (optional) list of CloudWatch alarms.
 If any of them is triggered during the deployment, the associated Lambda function will automatically roll back to the previous version.
-* `triggerConfigurations`: (optional) list of CodeDeploy Triggers.
+- `triggerConfigurations`: (optional) list of CodeDeploy Triggers.
 See more details in the [CodeDeploy TriggerConfiguration Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codedeploy-deploymentgroup-triggerconfig.html), or [this CodeDeploy notifications guide](https://docs.aws.amazon.com/codedeploy/latest/userguide/monitoring-sns-event-notifications-create-trigger.html) for example uses
+- `autoScaling`: (optional) automatically increase the amount of concurrency during times of high demand and decrease it when the demand decreases.
+  - `max`: max capacity
+  - `target`: keep the utilization of my Provisioned Concurrency close to target value (any value between 0 and 1)

 ### Default configurations

 You can set default values for all functions in a top-level custom deploymentSettings section.
 E.g.:

 ```yaml
 custom: